 Life as a registered sex offender is hard.
 Your offense is made public.
 Your address is made public.
 You have restrictions on where you can live, where you can work, and even where you can attend religious services.
 You cannot take your own children to school or the park, and you cannot attend their school events—even if your crime did not involve a minor child.
 The stigma of being branded a sex offender or pedophile is embarrassing and damaging.
+If you or a loved one are facing charges your first step should be to contact an experienced criminal defense law firm.

 For years, people on the sex offender registry have tried to mitigate the embarrassment by saying they were caught urinating in public and required to register as a sex offender for indecent exposure.
 However, in 2011, Oklahoma enacted a law that specifically prevented charging public urination as a sex offense.
 No longer can convicted sex offenders hide behind the "public urination" story.